 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Virgil Flowers #2, Lucas Davenport #18.5 series and is a This thriller is a hardcover edition that was published by Putnam Adult on September 23, 2008 and has 388 pages.
+It is part of the Virgil Flowers #2, Lucas Davenport #18.5 series and is a thriller that was published by Putnam Adult on September 23, 2008 and has 388 pages.

 Explore it on Goodreads or Amazon.